Memorandum of Understanding

 What does the Memorandum of Understanding cover?

-- Limiting the use of information;
+- Limiting the use of confidential information (intellectual property rights);

 - Prohibition of duplicating memorandum; and